Red Wing Pottery: Red Wing Dinnerware

-Red Wing Pottery was formed in 1967, when R.A.
-Gillmer (the last President of Red Wing Potteries) purchased the company from the other shareholders during liquidation.
-The company operated primarily as a retail business until 1996 when the third generation of the Gillmer family began production again with a smaller output than its early boom years.
-In 2013 Bruce and Irene Johnson purchased the company to be run as a family business and kept in Red Wing.
+Red Wing Pottery was formed in 1967 when Richard A. Gillmer (the last President of Red Wing Potteries) purchased the company from the other shareholders during liquidation.
+The company operated primarily as a retail business until 1996 when the third generation of the Gillmer family began production again with a smaller output than the company had in its early boom years.
+In 2013 Bruce and Irene Johnson purchased the company to be run as a family business and located in Red Wing.
+In August 2019, the Johnsons ceased production of pottery.